How long does a house extension take in the UK?

 A survey of your home, then design and the drawings needed for planning and building regs.
 Double-storey and wraparound schemes take longer to design than a simple rear extension.

-Planning permission, if needed — 8–16 weeks
+Planning permission, if needed, 8 to 16 weeks

 What causes extension delays

-Can you live at home during an extension
+Can you live at home during an extension?

 Ready to start your extension?